 - 2 whole fresh lemons, juiced or more to taste

 - 1/2 tsp salt or more to taste

 - Fresh parsley for garnish (optional); you can also top with a sprinkle of paprika or smoked paprika

-- Drizzle the surface of the dip lightly with extra virgin olive oil.
+- Drizzle with olive oil, if desired - just a small amount will do.
 Garnish with fresh parsley, if desired.
 Serve as a dip with pita bread, crackers or chips.
 If you prefer a cold dip, chill in the refrigerator prior to garnish.
 Store refrigerated in an airtight container.